Skip to content

 A growth ceiling is the maximum number of subscribers your business will converge toward, given your current acquisition rate and churn rate.
 The formula is straightforward:

-Growth Ceiling = New Customers per Month / Monthly Churn Rate
+The Growth Ceiling Formula: Growth Ceiling = Monthly New Customers ÷ Monthly Churn Rate

 If you add 200 new subscribers per month and your monthly churn rate is 5%, your growth ceiling is 4,000 subscribers.
 You will never exceed 4,000 — not because your market ran out, but because at 4,000 subscribers, you lose 200 per month (5% of 4,000), which exactly equals what you add.
 Net growth goes to zero.